awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-quick-start-with-console.md

 In this section, we describe how to create and maintain documentation parts of an API using the API Gateway console\.

 A prerequisite for creating and editing the documentation of an API is that you must have already created the API\.
 In this section, we use the [PetStore](http://petstore-demo-endpoint.execute-api.com/petstore/pets) API as an example\.
-To create an API using the API Gateway console, follow the instructions in [Build an API Gateway API from an Example](api-gateway-create-api-from-example.md)\.
+To create an API using the API Gateway console, follow the instructions in [TUTORIAL: Create a REST API by Importing an Example](api-gateway-create-api-from-example.md)\.

 **Topics**
 + [Document the `API` Entity](#api-gateway-document-api-add-document-part-for-api-entity-with-console)